 Friday October 12, 2012, Day 13

-Since the day of the scheduled haul-out is approaching I decided to move closer to Leros, although there is a week margin.
+Since the day of the scheduled haul-out was approaching I decided to move closer to Leros, although there was a week margin.
 I lifted the dinghy, raised the anchor, and departed Tiganakia at 0900.
 The wind was a light ENE breeze of 7-9 knots.
 I motor-sailed with the genoa and run the water-maker.
 It was a very calm and sedate passage to Katsadia in Lipsi other then a near mishap.
 On the way there is shortcut going via a narrow channel between two islets.
 At the end of the channel to the SE of the outer islet there is a submerged reef.
 I have transversed this channel numerous times and when I do so I always reduce the boat speed and go very carefully as it gets rather shallow down to 4 m depth.
 I did so also this time but I did not roll-in the genoa as I should had.
 It turned out that as the boat was going through the channel under 3 knots she drifted eastwards and to my horror I saw the ugly brown reef just a few meters in front of the bow.
 I frantically revved the engine in reverse and the boat stopped just in the nick of time.
 A close call!

 We arrived in Katsadia (Κατσαδιά), Lipsi (Λειψοί) [37° 16.9' N 26° 46.3' N] at 1030 after 7.5 M. I did not anchor but instead I caught one of the moorings that belong to the local taverna which appeared to be closed for the season.
 All together there were 4 other sailboats here: 2 in Katsadia and the other 2 in the adjacent Papandria (Παπανδριά) including the French yawl that had anchored near Thetis two nights ago.